robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 ## Installation:

-I followed the standard installation procedure but the initial phone conditions were not completely matched: Andorid 12 instead of Android 11 and possibly something other like BSP/driver?
+I followed the standard installation procedure but the initial phone conditions were not completely matched: Android 12 instead of Android 11 and possibly something other like BSP/driver?

 * [How to install Sailfish X on Xperia™ 10 II on Linux](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-ii-on-linux/)

 ## System:

-* Xperia X10 II dual SIM, model XQ-AU52 originally with Andorid 12
+* Xperia X10 II dual SIM, model XQ-AU52 originally with Android 12
 * Sailfish OS Jolla-4.5.0.19 qau52-1.0.0.19
 * AOSP Android 10.0 kernel 4.14 seine
 * Free license